glozow/bitcoin-notes/transaction-lifecycle.md

 containing a consensus-valid set of transactions and block header, just mising the nonce.

-2. The miner uses the block template to dispatch work tasks to other hardware (a dedicated rack of ASICs, a cloud instance, or other nodes op,erated by mining pool members) dedicated to finding the nonce.
-"Mining" typically refers to this task of guessing the nonce, specifically.
+2. The miner uses the block template to dispatch work tasks to other hardware (a dedicated rack of ASICs, a cloud instance, or other nodes operated by mining pool members) dedicated to exploring the nonce space and brute force hashing.
+"Mining" typically refers to this specific step of making hashing many variations of the same block (e.g. with different nonces) until the block is within the target.

 3. If a solution is found, the miner calls [`submitblock`](https://developer.bitcoin.org/reference/rpc/submitblock.html) to submit the block